Maxime Dethomas: Art

 Dethomas engaged models from both within his social circle, as well as otherwise unremarkable characters from urban life, searching out peculiarities of appearance that betrayed the social facades of the fin de siècle.
 Having cut ties with his bourgeois pretensions during an 1891 move to Montmartre, Dethomas followed in the footsteps of his mentors, hungry to find authentic expression of the human condition amongst the daily struggles of the urban poor.
 "His characters are all scoundrels", joked Degas.
 Two such 'scoundrels' would go on to lead remarkable lives, in no small part due to their association with Dethomas.
 Then artist's model Suzanne Desprès became romantically involved with Dethomas in June, 1894, and continued to feature prominently in his art for some years, later becoming a famous actress and wife of theater director Lugné-Poe.
 Prior to meeting Picasso in 1904, Fernande Olivier would also model for Dethomas with some regularity, her memoirs painting a vivid picture of her time in Dethomas' studio:

 Degas, an avid supporter of Dethomas, spoke highly of his work asserting "it has weight".
 Described by Philippe Berthelot as "le meilleur fils de Degas", Dethomas nonetheless exhibited sparingly during the 1890s.
 Contemporary accounts suggest a "supercilious modesty prevented him from over-exhibiting his work though no artists merchant forbade him".
 In a letter written by Lautrec in the summer of 1895 to Joseph Ricci, Lautrec refers to Dethomas as his dear friend and compliments him as a painter "who doesn’t talk about his paintings, something that is to be admired".
 Despite his early reluctance to exhibit, he participated in some of the most significant exhibitions of the 1890s.
 His first solo exhibition in 1900 marked a turning point in his willingness to accept notoriety, leading to considerable accolades and public recognition.

 Dethomas' art passed through the hands of many prominent art dealers including Jos Hessel, Galerie Durand-Ruel and Galerie Druet.
 Consequently, many of his works were acquired by influential collectors including Olivier Sainsère and Sergei Shchukin.
 Dethomas is also known to have had his works framed by the frame-maker Pierre Cluzel (1850–1894), and his successor, Louis Vivien.
+Cluzel is the framer patronized by Edgar Degas, who was very concerned about presentation of his work.
 In 1912, Dethomas was awarded the Chevalier de la Légion d'honneur for his contributions to French art.